Daniel Jones (footballer): Port Vale

 Only hours after his release by Sheffield Wednesday was announced, Jones agreed to join League Two leaders Port Vale on a short-term deal until the end of the 2012–13 season.
 He scored on his debut with "a stunning long-range effort" in a 2–2 draw with AFC Wimbledon at Kingsmeadow on 24 January.
 Vale were promoted at the end of the season, with Jones making 16 appearances.
-He signed a new two-year contract in the summer, citing manager Micky Adams' attacking philosophy as a reason for extending his stay at the club.
+He signed a new two-year contract in the summer, citing manager Micky Adams' attacking philosophy to extend his stay at the club.

-He started the 2013–14 season in the first eleven, but had to fight for his place after missing with a groin strain.
+He started the 2013–14 season in the first XI, but had to fight for his place after missing with a groin strain.
 He picked up the club's first red card of the season on 19 October, when he was dismissed for two bookable offences 20 minutes into a 2–1 defeat to Sheffield United at Bramall Lane.
 Two months later he was sidelined for several weeks after picking up a foot injury.
-He returned to the first team on the left-side of midfield in February.
+He returned to the first-team on the left side of midfield in February.
 On 14 April 2014, Jones was sacked by Port Vale following a training ground bust-up that left club captain Doug Loft with a facial injury.

 Chesterfield

 On 15 May 2014, Jones signed a two-contract year with newly promoted League One side Chesterfield as manager Paul Cook's first signing of the 2014–15 season.
-On 4 October he was fouled by Sheffield United's Michael Higdon, who was sent off for the challenge, though Jones was ridiculed for his "fish out of water" reaction.
+On 4 October he was fouled by Sheffield United's Michael Higdon, who was sent off for the challenge.
+However, Jones was ridiculed for his "fish out of water" reaction.
 Jones himself was sent off on 29 November, after getting involved with a fight during a 1–1 draw at Crawley Town.
 He helped the "Spireites" to the play-offs, where they were beaten by Preston North End at the semi-final stage.

 Jones suffered a fractured ankle after "pushing and turning at the same time" during Chesterfield's match 4–0 defeat to Swindon Town on 28 November 2015.
 A setback of the injury meant that he was kept him out of action for nine months, before he returned in Chesterfield's 3–1 victory over Swindon on 13 August 2016.
 However, he was then forced to miss another six months with a re-occurrence of the same injury, before managing a return to fitness in the Chesterfield's 1–0 defeat to Oldham Athletic on 4 February 2017.
-He remained in and out of the side and was released by manager Gary Caldwell following the club's relegation to League Two at the end of the season.
+He remained in and out of the side.
+He was released by manager Gary Caldwell following the club's relegation to League Two at the end of the season.